shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

 # Part 2: Image Classification with Custom models
-In this part, you will take a look at how to use a custom model with Image Classification GoogLeNetv1 example from above.
+In Part 2, you will find out how to use a custom model with the Image Classification GoogLeNetv1 example from above.
 Here you will use the same network, but will provide a new model.
-For this, you will first compile the network again, then quantize a different 32bit model and execute with the same Python APIs.
-The model this lap will use is FLowers102, but any custom model trained from GoogLeNetv1 would work here.
+For this, you will first compile the network again, then quantize a different 32-bit model and execute with the same Python APIs.
+The model this lab will use is FLowers102, but any custom model trained from GoogLeNetv1 would work here.

 This part will use the same pyXDNN dir: